waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 4 | Competition results: Position - 17/40 | Percentile - 42%
 ----

-The evolution tested on 11th October integrated a feature in which agent would kill itself when stuck between an enemy ghost agent and a wall.
+The evolution tested on 11th October integrated a feature in which the agent would kill itself when stuck between an enemy ghost agent and a wall.
 Superior agents would trap our agent and remove any ability to play the game.
-We found out that the feature was not working correctly and agent is killing itself randomly - which could be a possible justification of our lowering in percentile for this evolution's nightly competition performance.
+We found out that the feature was not working correctly and the agent was killing itself randomly - which could be a possible justification for our low percentile for this evolution's nightly competition.

 At this stage our reward function was defined as: `1 - (DistanceToFood/TotalFood) + Score`.
 This was inhibiting the agents ability to learn a 'suicide' move as it would lead to the agent being a long distance away from food.
 At this junction, we reassessed our approach for reward shaping and altered it to: `FoodLeft/StartingFood + Score`, which would also later be further improved to incremental positive score changes as discussed in section '3.1 Approximate Q-learning'.